We appreciate your interest in BC Worship. We know that auditioning can be an intimidating experience, but don’t stress—we want you to be comfortable.

 • Be in sync with the drummer.
 Really lock in with the kick patterns in the songs.

-• We use a relatively simple set up, consisting of kick, 2 snares (1 on the left side of the hi hat), rack tom, floor tom, hi hat, crash, and ride.
+• We use a relatively simple set up, consisting of kick, snare, rack tom, floor tom, hi hat, crash, and ride.
 Please prepare accordingly.
-You do not have to play on the side snare if you are not used to playing with one.

 • Make sure you really lock in with the bass guitar during your audition.
 You must also be able to play with a click track.
-Please bring your own sticks and a tuning key.
+Please bring your own sticks.
 If you need to change the height of the drums, that is not a problem.
 However, we ask that you not make major adjustments to the sound/placement of the drums.

 • Whereas we normally play with the above listed instrumentation, on occasion, we incorporate additional instruments, usually for special events/services